What Makes A Successful Watermark and When to Use It!

 Which Team are You on?

 Team NO WAY!
-No watermark for me!
+No Photography Watermark for me!

 If you are NOT sold on a watermark or want to choose to use one sometimes, but not always, there are alternate ways to identify your photos.
 First, you will want to add your copyright info into the metadata of your photo.
 Adding info is easily done in ADOBE LIGHTROOM when you import your photos.
 Metadata is information that is embedded into the code of the digital file and never leaves it.
 If you find yourself in a serious battle over a stolen image, this will be a life-saver!

 Team YES!
-I will watermark my photos!
+I will be adding a Photography Watermark to my photos!

 First, remember KISS – Keep It Simple, Stupid (or Silly if you prefer the more PC version).
 Stay away from fancy, unreadable fonts and fancy graphics.
 Choose a basic, one-color image that will look good as translucent.
 Be sure and use your unique name or symbol so that it is easily recognizable.
 You want to make it easy for a viewer to do a quick search and find your website or Facebook page.

-How to create your Watermark
+How to Create Your Photography Watermark

 First, right-click on your image, then select “export.”